 Although LYB is run by volunteers, there are some administration costs such as paying for this website.
 Coach Lewis holds coaching clinics to help improve the quality of coaching and to act as a general fundraiser for the program.
-Participation in these clinics is $175 per team and is optional (but highly recommended) for coaches coaching grades 3-6.
+Participation in these clinics is optional (but highly recommended) for 3rd-6th grade coaches.
 7th and 8th grade A and B team coaches are required to attend (and should keep this in mind as they estimate team costs) as their teams will be following the high school play book more closely.

 Q: How can I help?

 A: Glad you asked.
 LYB is run entirely by volunteers and we always need more help.
 You can help by coaching, assistant coaching, being a team mom or dad, and always being great examples of good sportsmanship.